early-dew/voice-notes/README.md

   ```
   npm start
   ```

 5. Open your browser and access the app at http://localhost:3000

 ## Usage

 ### Creating Notes
-Add new notes using voice commands
+- Add new notes using voice commands
-Edit your notes manually.
+- Edit your notes manually.
-Organize your notes as needed by drag and drop.
+- Organize your notes as needed by drag and drop.

 ### Managing Categories
-Create categories by saying New Category ...
+- Create categories by saying 'New Category ... '
-Edit and delete categories to organize your notes efficiently.
+- Edit and delete categories to organize your notes efficiently.
-Assign colors to categories for easy identification.
+- Assign colors to categories for easy identification.

 ### Voice Transcription
 Click the microphone icon to start voice transcription.